|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Kromer was again serving as an assistant coach under Randy Walker in 1999 and 2000, and the pair helped engineer some remarkable football for Wildcat fans.
 Kromer was an offensive line coach at a time when Northwestern featured a wide-open offense that not only led to some entertaining football but led to a Big Ten Co-Championship for the Wildcats in 2000.
 It would be Kromer’s last season in college football as the NFL was calling.

 In 2001, Kromer would spend the first of many years coaching in the NFL.
-His initial position was working with Jon Gruden, who installed him as his Assistant Offensive Line Coach of the Oakland Raiders.
+His initial position was working with Jon Gruden, who installed him as his Assistant Offensive Line Coach of the Las Vegas Raiders.
 The staff also included Marc Trestman who was quarterbacks coach.
 He was promoted to offensive line coach of the Raiders from 2002-04, and was part of two AFC West Championships in his time at Oakland.
 In 2002 the Raiders advanced to play in 2002’s Super Bowl XXXVII.
 In 2005, Kromer's career would take him to another Bay Area city, this time traveling across country to Tampa to work for the Buccaneers.
 He would rejoin his former head coach in Oakland, Jon Gruden.